Greyhound, 118 Much Park Street

 These premises have been known by different names during their history:FROMTONAME

 Greyhound Inn Much Park St Before 1841 see the CROWN AND ANCHOR.
 In the 1841 Census the address is given as 'Half Moon Yard'.
-In 1982 it was 'a popular pub with good beer.
-It stands isolated in a car park, an old bomb site, that was once the site of Phillips and Marriotts brewery'.
+In 1982 it was "a popular pub with good beer, standing isolated in a car park, an old bomb site that was once the site of the Phillips and Marriotts brewery."
 In 1991 it became a Charles Wells pub and in 2001 was renamed the JAILHOUSE because of its proximity to the Police Station.
-In 2010 it closed and has been demolished.
+However, by the time it closed in 2008 the external GREYHOUND signage had been returned.
+After being bought by Severn Trent Water on August 12th 2008 it closed permanently and was demolished on the 12th June 2010.
 Note the longevity of the Standbridge family who kept the pub for around seventy years.
 Reuben kept it for nearly fifty.
 He was 31 when he took it over so he would have been in his eighties when he left.

 There are a number of possible explanations of this name: a) A famous mail coach which travelled between London and Birmingham. b) A heraldic reference to the Dukes of Newcastle. c) The greyhound was formerly used in the chase but is now mainly associated with greyhound racing.